MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 #### 7.2.2.9.
 Type ProductOfferingContextualInfo

-**Description:** Used for the cases when the schema must be differentiated per the defined Context, where Context is built as pair - a Business Function (e.g.
-Quote) and Product Action (e.g. add).
+**Description:** Used for the cases when the schema must be differentiated per the defined Context, where Context is built as a pair - a Business Function (e.g. Quote) and Product Action (e.g. add).
 Those product schemas are created by applying the constraints to Product Schemas defined in the Product Specification.
-If provided, Contextual info MUST cover every possible combination of Product Actions and Business Functions (if there are no differences per function of per action then use wildcard - 'all' - and reuse the value of Product Offering Specification attribute).
+If provided, Contextual info MUST cover every possible combination of Product Actions and Business Functions (if there are no differences per function or per action then use wildcard - 'all' - and reuse the value of Product Offering Specification attribute).

 <table id="T_ProductOfferingContextualInfo" style="width:100%">
     <thead style="font-weight:bold">